portworx/lcfs/lcfs/README.md

 Each regular file inode maintains an array for dirty pages of size 4KB indexed by the page number, for recently written/modified pages, if the file was recently modified.
-These pages are written out when the file is closed or when the file system unmounted/persisted.
+These pages are written out when the file is closed in read-only layers, when a file accumulate too many dirty pages or when the file system unmounted/persisted.
 Also each regular file inode maintains a bmap table indexed by the page number, if the file is fragmented on disk.